 What Causes Poor Circulation?

-Circulatory system problems can be caused by certain medical conditions, lifestyle factors and behaviors.
-Other factors that contribute to circulatory system problems are tobacco smoking, alcohol consumption, caffeine, poor eating habits, insufficient exercise and sitting in a cramped position or no movement for long periods (also known as Economy Class Syndrome/DVT – deep vein thrombosis).
+Poor blood circulation and other circulatory system problems can be caused by certain medical conditions, lifestyle factors and behaviors.
+Other factors that contribute to circulatory system problems are tobacco smoking, alcohol consumption, caffeine, poor eating habits, insufficient exercise and sitting in a cramped position or idle for long periods of time.
+Being idle for extended periods is a common enough cause of poor blood circulation to have its own name.
+The condition is often referred to as Economy Class Syndrome/DVT, with the DVT standing for deep vein thrombosis.

 Medical Causes of Poor Circulation